Franklin Agricultural & Pastoral Show

 Apart from the annual A&P event held in February, the grounds are used by community groups throughout the year.
 Several groups are based there.

 Sport horse activities still continue to be popular and well supported.
 Secondary Schools cross country, Cancer Society Walk for Life, and various agricultural training programmes are just a few of the regular users of the facilities.
 The Remote Controlled Cars Club and Pukekohe Car Club use the grounds with swap meets drawing crowds of people to the showground’s.
-Livestock sales occur on Saturdays with lifestyle farm owners often participating in.
+Livestock sales occur on Saturdays with lifestyle farm owners often participating.